Part V

 This is where we must guard against the Fundamental Attribution Error—the tendency to attribute a person’s compulsive behavior to a flaw in their character rather than considering the shaping force of biology and circumstance.
 The behavior isn’t a sign of inherent moral failure; it’s often a symptom, a flawed survival strategy born of deep pain moving through a hijacked brain and dysregulated nervous system.

-Effective healing, therefore, absolutely requires addressing not just the addictive behavior but also the underlying wounds it attempts to soothe.
+Effective healing, therefore, requires addressing not just the addictive behavior but also the underlying wounds it attempts to soothe.

 Cultural Catalysts: Modern Stressors Fueling the Fire